 When are you going to Alsace?

 My thanks to Wines of Alsace, a sponsor of the 2016 Wine Bloggers Conference in Lodi, California.
 Wines of Alsace held a one-hour workshop and tasting for those interested in expanding their knowledge of this unique wine region.
 Though I was already familiar with Alsace and some of the wines produced there, I was eager to learn more.
-Besides, learning meant tasting.
-And since a glass of wine is a history, geology and geography lesson accompanied by happy aromas, I’d have been crazy to miss it.
+Besides, learning is tasting.
+And since a glass of wine is a history, geology, and geography lesson in a glass, I’d have been crazy to miss it.

 Thanks to the Wine Bloggers Conference Scholarship Fund for assistance with travel to Lodi.